 Day 2 Marvel Lake Campground to Allenby Junction Campground, 22.9 km, 750 m, Elevation Gain, 810 m Elevation Loss, 9 hrs 33 min.

-This was the feature day of the trip.
+Micah This was the feature day of the trip.
 It was a long day from beginning to end, but we stopped for extended periods of time at Marvel Lake, the overlook of Lake Gloria and at Mt Assinboine.
 There are places worth lingering, and these three locations are at the top of the list.
 I had a stroke of genius in the morning.
-I suggested, and Emily agreed, that we should pack up quickly and have breakfast at Marvel Lake.
+I suggested, and Micah agreed, that we should pack up quickly and have breakfast at Marvel Lake.
 Breakfast for us is a 110 g of Logan Bread and a coffee, so it was really just making the coffee at Marvel Lake.
 We packed up quickly and left the campsite at 7 am.

 The trail leaves the campsite and quickly crosses a bridge over Bryant Creek.
 The bridge is much simpler than the ones that we crosses yesterday, but is more than adequate for the job.
 The bridge appears to be new, and remnants of an old washed out bridge was nearby.
 Obviously in the not so distant past there was a severe flood in the area.